KIHARA 2015.105

 By Ruth McDougall

 Yuki Kihara is internationally recognised for an art practice that examines gender, history and representation in contemporary Pacific societies.
-Following the tragic events of Tsunami Galu Afi (2009) and Cyclone Evan (2012), Yuki Kihara devised a new series of works told from the perspective of a fictional nineteenth-century Samoan woman, Salome.
-Kihara was inspired to create Salome after seeing ‘Samoan Half Caste’ in an 1886 album by New Zealand photographer Thomas Andrew.
+Following the tragic events of Tsunami Galu Afi (2009) and Cyclone Evan (2012), Kihara devised a series of works from the perspective of a fictional nineteenth-century Samoan woman, Salome.
+Kihara was inspired to create Salome after seeing ‘Samoan Half Caste’ in an 1886 album by New Zealand photographer Thomas Andrew (1855–1939).

-Siva in Motion 2012 involves ‘Salome’ re-enacting the devastation wrought by Tsunami Galu Afi through the Samoan art of taualuga – carefully choreographed traditional hand gestures that narrate a story or event.
-In this mesmerising video work, stop-motion techniques enhance Kihara’s movements – evoking strong winds bending palm trees – while also referencing chronophotography, a practice developed in the nineteenth century to ‘document’ understandings of racial difference.
+Siva in Motion 2012 involves ‘Salome’ re-enacting the devastation wrought by Tsunami Galu Afi through the Samoan art of taualuga – choreographed hand gestures that narrate a story or event.
+In this mesmerising video work, stop-motion techniques enhance Kihara’s movements – evoking strong winds bending palm trees – while also referencing chronophotography, an early technique to capture movement also used to ‘document’ racial difference.

 Connected objects